nafisahmad/NetworkingProject/README.md

     2. >As can be seen from the above image, TCP/IP Model is much simpler than OSI  Model in terms of layering.
-OSI Model uses 7 layers while TCP/IP Model uses just  4 layers by cobining various layers.
+OSI Model uses 7 layers while TCP/IP Model uses just  4 layers by combining various layers.

     3. >Each logic has been represented in the code using separate functions to make it more understandable.